nicholaslambs/cse151a_project/README.md

 - what we've learned from previous experiences (i.e. how making certain actions impact our reward)

 For now, we are thinking of starting simple with having the agent make its decisions based off of the agent's current hand, the current top/face up card, and how big the penalty is.

-Additionally, we were thinking of tackling a potential problem with our agent's hand representation in two different ways:
-- Encoding the hand as a vector of 52 points, 1 for each distinct card.
-This means for some cases, the vector might store 0, 1, or 2, depending on how many of a distinct card the agent is holding.
-  - For example, if the agent has both (Red, 1) cards in hand, then it would be a 2 in the encoded vector array.
-However, this might lead to normalization issues later.
-- Encoding the hand as a vector of 100 points, 1 for every single card.
-With this implementation the hand is essentially one-hot encoded, but the tradeoff is that it has twice as much data which could make training slower.

-Encoding the current top card will be done in a one-hot array of size 17.
-The first 4 will be one-hot encoded for the color of the card, and the next 13 will be one-hot encoded for the value of the card.

-The penalty is the number of cards the agent has to draw.
-This is potentially difficult to implement, since we have to encode it in a finite number of units but it could technically stack for a really long time (in the case where players keep stacking Plus2 cards).
-So we propose starting with an array of size 3, one-hot encoded for how high the penalty is.
-If it's 1 (for drawing one card, the standard) then the vector would be `[0, 0, 0]`.
-For every Plus2 card that's stacked, the vector has a 1 slightly further to the right.
-If there are 3 or more Plus2 cards stacked, then the vector would be `[0, 0, 1]`.

 ---
 **Resources and other credits**: